Discipline Stack

 Weighted Average Lease Term (WALT) in CRE Analysis

-WALT measures the average remaining lease term across a property or portfolio — how to calculate rent-weighted vs. area-weighted WALT and why it matters.
+WALT measures the average remaining lease term across a property or portfolio.
+Covers rent-weighted vs. area-weighted WALT calculations and why the metric matters.

 Build-to-Suit Development for CRE Tenants

-A build-to-suit is a development project where the developer constructs a property to a specific tenant's specifications, with the lease signed before ground breaks.
+A build-to-suit is a development project where the developer constructs a property to a specific tenant's specifications.

 CAM Charges and Expense Stops in Commercial Leases